How to Get an Abandoned Vehicle Title

 Once you’ve found the VIN, head over to your local DMV.
 The fine folks there will use the VIN to try and track down the owner.

-Notifying the owner
+Notifying the owner that you’re claiming the title

 In most states, if the vehicle’s owner is found, the state will notify them—via certified mail—that you are pursuing the vehicle’s title.